The Best Ski Resorts in North America for Spring Skiing

 Telluride, Colorado

-Spring ski season in Telluride kicks in with the arrival of March, while Telluride Ski Resort normally closes in early April.
+The spring ski season in Telluride kicks off with the arrival of March and continues into early April.
 Although that’s just about a month of spring skiing, it’s so worth it.
 Plus, spring is prime après-ski season in Telluride.
-Head to Gorrono Ranch, conveniently located by the Misty Maiden ski run, for live music and a brew, cocktail or mocktail on the deck.
+Head to Gorrono Ranch, conveniently located by the Misty Maiden ski run, for live music and a beer or cocktail on the deck.
 Alternatively, lounge on the sunny patio at Tomboy Tavern, at the bottom of Lift 4, with a local brew and nibbles.
+For a really unique experience, which is perfect on a late-season sunny day, try to grab a patio table at Alpino Vino, the second-highest elevation restaurant in North America, at 11,966 feet, and featuring a four-course, prix-fixe Italian menu.

 » Check out spring lodging options at Telluride.